michaeldzjap/react-signature-pad-wrapper/README.md

 }
 ...
 ```
 This will save the current canvas content to a base64 data string before performing the resize operation and load it in the canvas right after the resize operation finishes. **Note**: the repeated saving and loading of image data when resizing often will degrade the quality rapidly.
 There is no easy solution around this unfortunately.
-Resampling the image data is imagined to help significantly, but this is a rather costly operation in general and not something you would ideally do with JavaScript in the browser.
+Resampling the image data is imagined to help significantly, but this is a rather costly operation in general and not something you would ideally do with JavaScript in the browser on every resize event (even if throttled/debounced).